Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 - Peer-advertised roots are alignment evidence, not payload availability.
 - Nodes never fetch, advertise, serve, or merge sidecar maps from peers.
-- If a quorum root cannot be materialized locally before the bounded deadline, RNG degrades/falls back and Export retries/expires.
+- If a quorum root cannot be materialized locally before the bounded deadline, RNG degrades or falls back.

-Do not use avalanche-style transaction inclusion logic for sidecar inputs.
+Do not use avalanche-style transaction inclusion logic for RNG sidecar inputs.
-For RNG and export sidecars, the disagreement to resolve is usually timing or delivery, not whether a valid contribution should be included.
+The disagreement to resolve is usually timing or delivery, not whether a valid contribution should be included.
+Export witnesses follow ordinary transaction-set admission after this transition.

 The entropy sidecar gate always gives peers at least one observation tick after publishing `entropySetHash`.
 Publishing and accepting in the same tick can hide